tomgeorge/eca/README.md

 <img src="images/rationale.jpg" width="500">

-An OpenSource editor agnostic tool that aims to easily link LLMs <-> Editors, giving the best UX possible for AI pair programming using a well-defined protocol.
+A Free and OpenSource editor-agnostic tool that aims to easily link LLMs <-> Editors, giving the best UX possible for AI pair programming using a well-defined protocol.
+The server is written in Clojure and heavily inspired by the [LSP protocol](https://microsoft.github.io/language-server-protocol/) which is a success case for this kind of integration.

-- **Editor-agnostic** protocol for any editor integrate.
+- **Editor-agnostic** protocol for any editor to integrate.
+- **Single configuration**: Configure eca making it work the same in any editor.
 - **Chat** interface: ask questions, review diffs, work together with an agent in your codebase.
-- **Streaming responses** and structured error handling.
+- **Context** support: giving more details about your code to the LLM.
 - **Pluggable models**: Ollama local models, OpenAI, Anthropic, more on the way.
-- **Single configuration**: Configure eca behavior making it feel the same in any editor.

 ## Installation